How can shoes cause back pain?

 How to relieve back pain caused by shoes

 If you think that your choice of footwear is playing a part in the severity of your back pain, take a look at these tips for information on how to ease the discomfort.

 Gently stretching or doing some yoga targeted towards relieving your back pain can help to counteract the pain caused by the wrong shoes.

-Relief from back pain can be hard to accomplish because we use our back in so many activities in so many different ways, but herbal remedies can definitely help!
+Relief from back pain can be hard to accomplish, but herbal remedies can definitely be worth trying!
 Atrogel can be applied directly onto the painful area to help reduce pain and inflammation.

 Going for a hot bath or applying a hot pack to your back can help to increase the oxygen and nutrient flow to muscles.
-Heat stimulates the sensory receptors in the skin which means that applying heat to the back can decrease transmissions of pain signals to the brain.7
+Heat also stimulates the sensory receptors in the skin which means that applying heat to the back can decrease the transmission of pain signals to the brain.

 If your back pain becomes really debilitating and unmanageable, I would always suggest going to a podiatrist, physiotherapist, or osteopath.

 A specialist will be able to identify the source of your back pain and will also be able to recommend exercises that you can do to relieve the discomfort.
 They will also be able to identify if you need special shoe insoles or prescription orthotics to help with back pain caused by poor footwear.